Smartest Dog Breeds: 15 Most Intelligent Dog Breeds

 The small Schipperke is a natural-born ratter, and he’ll live for the chase even in modern, urban surroundings.
 Schipperkes are extremely clever canines who require early obedience instruction.

-Furthermore, their hunting drives are so strong, and their curiosity is so intense that they’re born explorers that will pursue anything that captures their attention.
+Furthermore, their hunting drives are so strong, and their curiosity is so intense that they’re born explorers who will pursue anything that captures their attention.

-So it’s a good thing they learn commands quickly and come when called once they’ve been adequately taught.
+So it’s good that they learn commands quickly and come when called once they’ve been adequately taught.

 While their size makes them perfect for apartment life, be warned that their natural guarding instincts will cause them to bark excessively.

-Furthermore, their high intelligence might lead to boredom and arrogance if they are not stimulated with toys and games.
+Furthermore, their high intelligence might lead to boredom and arrogance if not stimulated with toys and games.

 Leave a Reply